cyborcGH/ncaanext-historicalmod/README.md

 * All other bowl games have been disabled.
 * This mod requires lots of manual DB editing every season.
 Having fewer bowl games reduces complexity in shuffling around teams.

+### Optional "House Rules"

+* You can only have one 99 OVR player on the field at any time.
+(Exception for special teams if your K or P is 99.)
+* You can only have one 99 OVR player on your team per season
+* Transfer portal enabled and set to HIGH.